chipsenkbeil/senkbeil.org/content/posts/005-balancing-time.md

 Each of these is something I've faced since becoming a solutions engineer.
 Now I want to dive into each area and how I've approached tackling it.

-Solutions
-1. Make lists
-2. Gauge by impact and deadline; but don't put off longer tasks
-3. For longer tasks, break them up into bite-sized pieces; continue tackling each day; never "really" procrastinate
-4. Fight distractions and disinterest using time boxing (Pomodoro)
-5. Plan out your day, use some way to evaluate progress (Pomodoro), and feel good that you accomplished X; don't keep working on Y

 ### Lots of responsibilities?
 Make a list.

 Having a lot of tasks as a software engineer at IBM was challenging, but I was